 Online Poker offers a tremendous combination of luck and skill, and Online Casino Gems has all the best online casinos for getting your poker fix.
 Our detailed reviews will lead you to the best welcome bonuses, the smoothest gaming experiences, and, if you play your cards right, the biggest payouts!

-It wasn’t until 2003, when an amateur poker player qualified for the World Series of Poker Main Event through a $40 poker tournament online, however, that people began taking notice of the online poker world.
+However, it wasn’t until 2003, when an amateur poker player made it into the World Series of Poker Main Event by winning a modest $40 online poker tournament.
+That amateur player won the Main Event, raking in $2.5 million.

-- Royal Flush (cards all in the same suit, with a sequence A-K-Q-J-T)
+- Royal Flush (all the cards are in the same suit, with a series A-K-Q-J-T)

 - Straight Flush (any sequence of cards from the same suit, such as 6-5-4-3-2)

-- Four Of A Kind (four cards that hold the same value, for example, four aces)
+- Four of a Kind (four cards all the same value, for example, four kings)

-- Flush (all cards in your hand are from the same card suit)
+- Flush (all of the cards in your hand are the same suit)

-- Three Of A Kind (three cards that hold the same value)
+- Three of a Kind (three cards all the same value, such as 3 aces)

 - High Card (a high scoring card from any card suit)

-Many people will start by playing live poker and gradually transition into the online world.
-This can be a great move as you will already have some knowledge, but it’s important to remember that there are some differences between the two.
+Many people start with live poker and gradually transition into the world of online poker.
+This is definitely a good thing since you'll already have some skill and a lot of practice.
+But, it’s crucial to understand the difference between the two.

-If there are more than two players, the person immediately to the left of the dealer places a small blind.
-This is a small, forced bet that is usually half the minimum bet for that specific poker game.
+If there are more than two players in a game, the player seated to the left of the dealer places a small bet called a blind.
+This is usually half the minimum bet set for that game.

-The person to the left of the small blind position will then place a bigger debt, usually equal to the minimum bet for the specific poker game, called the big blind.
+The player seated to the left of the first blind player will place a bigger blind bet.
+This should be equal to the minimum bet for that poker game.

-At the end of the first round, the dealer will place three cards facing upwards on the board.
-For every round afterward, another will be added.
+At the end of the first round, the dealer places three cards facing up on the board.
+For each following round, another card is added.

-These are community cards that anyone can use to contribute to the cards they already have in their hand in order to increase their chances of winning at the end of the game.
+These are also community cards that any player can take to add to the cards they already have, to improve their hand by the end of the game.

 Limit Hold ‘Em

-In this version, bets and raises made during the first two rounds of betting must be equal to the big blind.
-This is known as the small bet.
+In this variation, any raises or bets made during the first two rounds must equal the small blind bet.
+This is called the small bet.

-In the further two rounds, bets and raises must be the equivalent of the big blind.
-These stages are known as the big bet.
+In the next two rounds that follow, raises and bets must equal the big blind.
+These are called the big bets.

-In the next two rounds, bets and raises must be equal to twice the amount of the big blind, also known as the big bet.
+During the last two rounds, raises and bets must be twice the amount of the big blind.
+These are also known as big bets.

 No-Limit Hold Em

-The minimum raise must equal the amount of the previous call or raise, which means that if someone wants to re-raise, they must raise at least the amount of the previous raise.
+The minimum raise has to be equal to the amount of the previous raise or call.
+That means that if a player wishes to re-raise, they have to raise an amount at least equal to the previous raise.

-If the big blind for that match is $2, and there has been a raise of $8 to equal $10, a re-raise must be at least $8 for a total of $18.
+For instance, if the big blind for that round is $4, and there has been a rise of $16 to equal $20, a re-raise must be at least $16 for a total of $36.

-If a player decides to go all-in with a raise or re-raise and it does not equal the size of the previous raise, the initial raiser can then choose not to re-raise again.
+If a player goes all-in with a raise or re-raise, but it doesn't equal the amount of the preceding raise, the initial raiser can choose not to re-raise one more time.

 Pot-Limit Hold ‘Em